-My first jungle safari.
-It had its moments when I was elated like when I saw a tiger not 1 feet away from me and angry when I saw the elephants tied to chains in what was supposed to be a wildlife safari.
+My first jungle safari!
+It had its moments when I was elated like when I saw a Royal Bengal Tiger not more than a foot away from me and disgusted when I saw elephants tied to chains in what was supposed to be a wildlife safari.

 A real jungle just beside a concrete jungle